pareshpateldfw/Paresh-Sourcefuse_Project/README.md

 # Paresh-Sourcefuse_Project
-This is the Paresh-Sourcefuse_Project repository which worked for assessment from Source fuse Cloud Architect Assessment: Hashicorp, AWS, AWS/Terraform or can use any open source modules such as CloudPosse, Trussworks,
+This is the Paresh-Sourcefuse_Project repository which worked for assessment from Source fuse Cloud Architect Assessment: Hashicorp, AWS, AWS/Terraform or can use any open source modules such as CloudPosse, Trussworks.
 ----
 AWS/Terraform: